trams242/sshupdate/README.md

 We are doing what we can to support as many platforms as possible.<br>

 Currently tested platforms: EL6, Debian<br>
-Planned platforms: Ubuntu, Fedora, OpenSUSE
+Planned platforms: Ubuntu, Fedora, OpenSUSE<br>
 Thinking about: AIX, FreeBSD, Solaris<br>

 As we are looking to support more platforms, you're welcome to help out.